Instantaneous measurement can isolate the information: Main result

 \section{Main result}

-As illustrated in Fig. \ref{Fig1}, consider a spin chain, from spin $1$ to spin $N$, such that they interact through the Hamiltonian given in Eq. \eqref{eq:2}, with all local magnetic fields $b_j=0$.
+As illustrated in Fig. \ref{Fig1}, consider a spin chain from spin $1$ to spin $N$, such that they interact through the Hamiltonian given in Eq. \eqref{eq:b1}.
 We choose spins $1$ to $n-1$ as our system $S$, and spins $n$ to $N$ as the environment $E$.
-Comparing Eqs. \eqref{eq:2} and \eqref{eq:9} shows that
+Comparing Eqs. \eqref{eq:b1} and \eqref{eq:9} shows that